Frequently Asked Questions

 We welcome applications from those who are seeking support from the China Scholarship Council.
 Please contact the member of staff who has a research interest that matches the proposed research project, and if both sides deem it suitable, we will support your application to the CSC.

-Please remember that applications must be made both to Trinity and to the CSC itself, and that deadlines are early - Trinity’s deadline is 10 March 2017, so you will need to get your application materials ready early.
+Please remember that applications must be made both to Trinity and to the CSC itself, and that deadlines are early - Trinity’s deadline is 9 March 2018, so you will need to get your application materials ready early.
 In the first instance however, approach a suitable supervisor in the department by email with a brief description of your proposed project so that we can start considering whether Trinity offers a good match for your research interests.
-A list of our staff can be found here: http://www.tcd.ie/Political_Science/staff/
+View a list of our staff.

 In recent years, the Department of Political Science has ensured that all entering PhD students have their fees paid and generous stipends provided, whether by Trinity or by an outside funding body.
 As part of admission and in return for financial assistance, the department expects all PhD students to participate in teaching Trinity’s undergraduate courses, which provides postgraduates with valuable professional training for the job market.